junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 For dosage, see page 238.

-### AMPICILLIN AND AMOXICILLIN: BROAD-SPECTRUM PENICILLINS
+### AMPICILLIN and AMOXICILLIN: broad-spectrum penicillins

 **Ampicillin**